Poornachandra Tejaswi (composer): Personal life

-Poornachandra Tejaswi was born (6 October 1982) into a teaching parentage.
+Poornachandra Tejaswi was born (6 October, 1982) into a family where both parents were teachers.
 He hails from the historical town of Srirangapatna in Mandya District, Karnataka.
-Poornachandra Tejaswi did his bachelor's degree in Engineering from NIE College, Mysore and worked as a software engineer in Mysore for few years.
-He belongs to that group of artists in Kannada Film Industry who came from Theatre background; he was part of the Rock band - Stone age and is an active member of Niranthara foundation (a theatre group).
+Tejaswi completed his bachelor's degree in Engineering from NIE College, Mysore and worked as a software engineer in Mysore for a few years.
+He belongs to a group of artists in the Kannada Film Industry who have a theatre background.
+He was part of the Rock band Stone Age and is an active member of the theatre group The Niranthara foundation.